top of page

 Its functions are:

-1. To advise the NT Board of MBA and training health services on the health services requirements for intern training.
+1. To make accreditation decisions and advise the Northern Territory Board of MBA and prevocational training providers on the requirements for prevocational training.

-2. To establish, implement, manage, monitor, evaluate and review an objective, robust and transparent system to accredit all intern and all prevocational doctors’ placements
+2. To establish, implement, manage, monitor, evaluate and review an objective, robust and transparent system to accredit all prevocational doctors’ training programs and terms.

-3. To maintain NT accreditation services to meet the Australian Medical Council (AMC) Accreditation Authority National Standards and reporting requirements to ensure METC maintains its NT accreditation authority status.
+3. To maintain NT accreditation services to meet the Australian Medical Council (AMC) Accreditation Authority National Standards and reporting requirements to ensure PMAS maintains its NT accreditation authority status.

 Terms of Reference

-• To provide strategic leadership, guidance and advice on all issues relating to prevocational medical accreditation services in Northern Territory.
+• To provide strategic leadership, guidance and advice on all issues relating to prevocational medical accreditation services in the NT.

-• To participate actively in the development, implementation and evaluation of strategic initiatives which support the accreditation system and processes.
+• To support the application of the National Standards and requirements for PGY1 and PGY2 training programs and terms.
+To participate actively in the development, implementation and evaluation of strategic initiatives which support the accreditation system and processes.

-• To monitor the accreditation review schedule each year.
+• To monitor the NT prevocational accreditation system review schedule each year.

-• To periodically review approved placements and make recommendations to the NT Board of the MBA on their continued appropriateness including whether any terms or conditions should be attached to the approved accreditation status.
+• Periodically review approved terms and inform the NT Board of the MBA on their continued appropriateness including whether any conditions should be attached to the approved accreditation status currently held.

-• To provide advice to NT prevocational training facilities' Directors of Clinical Training (DCT) and Medical Education Officers (MEO) or equivalent on the development, administration, and supervision of educational and training programs for prevocational doctors ensuring they comply with national and NT prevocational accreditation standards.
+• To provide advice to prevocational training providers Directors of Clinical Training and Medical Education Officers or equivalent on the development, administration, and supervision of educational and training programs for prevocational doctors ensuring they comply with national prevocational accreditation standards.

-• To liaise with other committees of PMAS and other key stakeholders as and when necessary to achieve optimal educational outcomes for interns and prevocational doctors.
+• To liaise with other committees of PMAS and other key stakeholders as and when necessary to achieve optimal educational outcomes for prevocational doctors.

-• To establish, maintain and promote relationships with relevant national and jurisdictional accreditation organisations, including other Postgraduate Medical Councils, and the Confederation of Postgraduate Medical Education Councils regarding accreditation standards and processes.
+• To establish, maintain and promote relationships with relevant national and jurisdictional accreditation organisations, including other Postgraduate Medical Councils or equivalent and the Confederation of Postgraduate Medical Education Councils regarding accreditation standards and processes.

 • To promote continuous quality improvement in all accreditation services.